bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 // only completes or throws, it doesn’t return a value.
 // Any calls to InvokeVoidAsync(...) up till this point will
 // have received an incomplete Task which the component
-// is likely waiting until the call to SetCompleted() below. plannedInvocation.SetCompleted();
+// is awaiting until the call to SetCompleted() below. plannedInvocation.SetCompleted();
 ```
-[__AP: In the above comment, last line,  I feel there should be something after 'waiting', but not quite sure what.__]

 ## Verifying invocations